craftcms/docs/docs/6.x/extend/http.md

 As your plugin is booted, the `CraftCms\Cms\Plugin\Concerns\HasRoutes` concern looks for three files in your plugin’s top-level `routes/` directory, each with a distinct behavior:

-- `web.php` — Front-end routes, with standard middleware (`craft` and `craft.web`).
+- `web.php` — Front-end routes, with standard [middleware](#middleware) (`craft` and `craft.web`).
 - `cp.php` — Control panel routes, with additional middleware  (`craft.cp`) that automatically enforces basic permissions.
 These routes are prefixed with your `cpTrigger`.
-- `actions.php` — A compatibility layer for Yii’s “action path” routing scheme.
-These routes are registered twice: once prefixed with your `actionTrigger` using standard middleware, and once prefixed with `{cpTrigger}/{actionTrigger}` using the additional control panel middleware.
+- `actions.php` — A compatibility layer for Yii’s [action path](#action-paths) routing scheme.
+These routes are registered twice: once prefixed with the project’s `actionTrigger` using standard middleware, and once prefixed with `{cpTrigger}/{actionTrigger}` using the additional control panel middleware.
+Your plugin’s handle is also inserted between these prefixes and the declared routes.

 Here’s an example of a `web.php` file: